UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 (acc2omp)=
 ## Translate OpenACC to OpenMP with Clacc

-`Clacc` is a tool to translate `OpenACC` to `OpenMP` offloading with the Clang/LLVM compiler environment.
-In the following we present a step-by-step guide for building and using `Clacc`:
+[`Clacc`](https://github.com/llvm-doe-org/llvm-project/tree/clacc/main) is a tool to translate `OpenACC` to `OpenMP` offloading with the Clang/LLVM compiler environment.
+As indicated in the [GitHub repository](https://github.com/llvm-doe-org/llvm-project/tree/clacc/main) the compiler `Clacc` is the `Clang`'s executable in the subdirectory `\bin` of the `\install` directory as described below.

+In the following we present a step-by-step guide for building and using [`Clacc`](https://github.com/llvm-doe-org/llvm-project/tree/clacc/main):

 **_Step 1.1_**
 Load the following modules to be able to build `Clacc` (For LUMI-G):